 Immediately following my graduation, I was accepted on scholarship on a joint program between Studio Arts Center International and Bowling Green State University.
 For the first year I lived and learned in Florence, Italy, and the final year of my formal education culminated in Bowling Green, OH.
 The result of this study, while physically ending in my Masters Thesis Exhibition, continues to burn and be simultaneously quenched, in Duluth, MN.

 Since 2005, I have taught Modern Art History, Painting, Drawing and foundation courses at College of St. Scholastica where I am currently the Director of the Program.
 I often hold summer workshops at the Duluth Art Institute.
 The cycle of teaching and learning is an unending experience on which I thrive.
 My latest large project was Portrait of an Artist, a gratitude project aimed at honoring artists within my sphere that have positively impacted me.
 While the exhibition closed in January of 2016, it has also resulted in a book Portrait of an Artist: Paintings by Sarah M. Brokke published by Holy Cow!
-Press and a film directed by Dan Branovan to be released spring of 2017.
-I am currently scheduled to teach in Ireland for the College of St. Scholastica in Spring of 2018.
+Press and a film directed by Dan Branovan released Spring of 2017.
+I am currently teaching in Ireland for the College of St. Scholastica in Spring of 2018.

 Living where I do, I can’t help but be inspired on a daily basis.
 Lake Superior is a bastion of peace, and somehow it seems that in my life I am always meant to be in some sort of communion with water and of course, with paint.